What are the different LNB types?

 If you live in a block of flats with a communal satellite dish, in most cases you can simply plug in your box and it will automatically select the best possible setup.
 If you experience issues you may need to speak to your managing agency or whoever manages the communal system in your building.

-Click here for the steps on how to identify your LNB.
+Find out more about how to identify your LNB.